-First Nations Environmental Contaminants Program for communities and organizations south of 60th parallel
+First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

-The First Nations Environmental Contaminants Program (FNECP) helps First Nations communities improve their health and assess the impact of exposure to environmental hazards.
+The First Nations Environmental Contaminants Program (FNECP) helps First Nations communities improve their health and assess the impact of exposure to environmental contaminants.

 Proposal submission deadline

-Proposals may be submitted electronically via email at fnecp-plcepn@sac-isc.gc.ca before the deadline.
+Proposals may be submitted electronically via email to fnecp-plcepn@sac-isc.gc.ca before the deadline.

-Alternatively, a hard-copy proposal submission may be sent via Canada Post, courier or fax.
-Please note that proposals that are submitted exclusively by courier or Canada Post must be postmarked by October 21, 2023.
+Alternatively, a hard-copy proposal submission may be sent via Canada Post or courier.
+Please note that proposals that are submitted exclusively by courier or Canada Post must be postmarked by September 27, 2024.

 For additional contact information and deadline submission requirements, please see How to submit a proposal.